arlofonseca/fivem-graffiti/README.md

 3. Enter `node --version` to verify the installation.
 4. Run `npm install -g pnpm` to globally install the package.
 5. Download or clone the repository with `git clone https://github.com/arlofonseca/fivem-graffiti`.
-6. Execute the queries found in `graffiti.sql` in your database.
+6. Execute the queries found in `install.sql` in your database.
 7. Install all dependencies with `pnpm i`.
 8. Build the resource with `pnpm build`.